apopjak/Rental-Software-CLI/JAVA/Spring Boot/Student API basic/Readme.md

 # Student API made in Spring Boot
-Student API is able to connect to database in PostgreSQL and perform operations as post, delete, put.
-API was running on local server.
+Student API is able to connect to database in PostgreSQL and perform operations as **post, delete, put**, API was running on local server.